nanos-world/docs/scripting/classes/Player.rst

   * - |server-only-label|
     - Ready
     - :ref:`Player` player
-    - Triggered when Player is ready (i.e. fully loaded and ready to play)
+    - Triggered when Player is ready (the client fully joined, loaded the map and all entities and is ready to play)

   * -
     - UnPossess